Ayo Joy

-Ayo Joy is a 2009 French documentary film produced by the French company MK2 and directed by Raphaël Duroy about the singer Ayọ.
+Ayo Joy is a 2009 French documentary film produced by the French company MK2 and directed by Raphaël Duroy about the German-Nigerian singer Ayọ (Joy Olasunmibo Ogunmakin).
 The film came into the cinemas at the end of 2009, and details Ayọ's life and the search for her roots during the preparations and execution of her first concert in Nigeria, the birth country of her father.
+The documentary was sponsored by Clairefontaine.